tubearchivist/tubearchivist/docs/FAQ.md

 ## 4. Finetuning Elasticsearch
 A minimal configuration of Elasticsearch (ES) is provided in the example docker-compose.yml file.
 ES is highly configurable and very interesting to learn more about.
 Refer to the [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) if you want to get into it.

+## 5. When I subscribe to a channel it only downloads the most recent 50 videos
+Subscribing to a channel is a different operation from downloading it.
+You can [add the channel to the download queue](https://github.com/tubearchivist/tubearchivist/wiki/Downloads#add-to-download-queue) to download all past videos.

+If you want to download the existing videos and also automatically download new videos, then you should both download the channel and subscribe to it.